 - increased the spatial extent of old growth vegetation.

 These fire pattern changes have been matched by improvements in key biodiversity indicators that range from soil surface condition metrics, to Gouldian Finches, small mammals, and riparian birds.

-The project has successfully engaged with the landholders in the area, including pastoralists and indigenous communities, who are all involved in the burn planning and delivery.
+The project has successfully engaged the landholders in the area, including pastoralists and indigenous communities, who are all involved in the burn planning, delivery and measuring its success.